ctn-waterloo/website/ctn_waterloo/content/meetings/lab-meetings-2017.md

 Meetings take place in PAS 2464 Friday at high noon.

-Nengo development meetings take place on Tuesdays at 1p, and run for an hour.
+Nengo development meetings take place based on the [schedule here](https://forum.nengo.ai/c/dev), and run for an hour.

 This year's meetings: